JesperLundberg/DailyParser/README.md

 ## TODO

+- [X] Transition to alpine container for backend (ubuntu is too big)
-- [ ] Fix Frontend docker container
+- [X] Fix Frontend docker container
+- [X] Use parallellism when reading the files from disk
+- [X] Make the API more RESTful
+- [ ] Make sure frontend works in the container, it seems ok but maybe not?
 - [ ] Parser can't yet be triggered, must be triggerable
-- [X] Transition to alpine container for backend (ubuntu is too big)
-- [ ] Make the API more RESTful
 - [ ] Consolidate the namespaces?
 At least take a look and decide on what to do!